roadfoodr/tinware/prompts/tinware-app-prompt-current.md

 7. appHelpers.ts:
    - Implement helper functions for App.tsx: fetchTopics, selectTopic, restartGame, and clearAppCache.
-   - These functions should handle topic fetching, topic selection, game restarting, and cache clearing operations.
+   - Update selectTopic to return scenarios along with filtered data and game type.
+   - Implement a getRandomScenario function to select a random scenario from an array of scenario IDs.

 8. useGameLogic.ts:
    - Implement a custom hook that encapsulates the game logic.
    - Use the utility functions from answerProcessor.ts.
-   - Include functions for selecting a new word, handling input changes, managing the game state, and processing the end of a round.
+   - Include functions for selecting a new scenario, handling input changes, managing the game state, and processing the end of a round.
    - Update the state management to use the new message types (ErrorMessage, SuccessMessage, HintMessage).
    - Ensure new answers are added to the beginning of the displayedAnswers array.
    - Remove success messages for valid words, only keeping error messages for invalid words.
+   - Use CONFIG.GAME.TRANSITION_DELAY_MS for all transition timings.

 9. DataInitializer.tsx:
    - Use Dexie for all database operations.